We've independently reviewed this article to make sure it's as accurate as we can make it.

 - If you spot any issues, call a repair professional—electrical work is not a DIY project.

-A damaged tub seal can allow water to leak into your washer’s components, causing a burning smell.
+A damaged tub seal can allow water to leak into the components, causing your washer to smell like burnt plastic.
 To check the tub seal, open your washer’s lid and inspect where the drum meets the tub.

 The seal is a rubber or plastic ring that wraps around the edge of the drum to prevent water leakage.
 If you notice any cracks or damage, it’s time to replace the seal.

-In front-load washers, the door seal, also known as the shroud, is a rubber gasket encircling the door area.
+While you’re at it, I also recommend checking the door seal, a rubber gasket encircling the door area.
 Its purpose is to prevent water from splashing out when the drum is spinning with the door closed.

 The drum’s stability relies on well-functioning bearings when it spins at high speeds.
-However, if these bearings fail, the drum loses stability and may wobble excessively during operation.
+However, if these bearings fail, the drum loses stability and can wobble excessively during operation.

 Consequently, the drum rubs against the rubber door seal, leading to a burning smell.
 Remember that door seal issues usually result from underlying problems, not the primary cause.

-To address this malfunction, replacing the worn-out drum bearings in your front-load washer is essential.
+Try replacing the worn-out drum bearings in your front-load washer.
 If the door seal is damaged, it should also be replaced to ensure proper functioning.

-Finally, schedule regular maintenance for your washer to prevent future burning smells.
-This includes cleaning the lint filter, checking for loose or damaged parts, and inspecting the motor for signs of overheating.
+Regular maintenance includes cleaning the lint filter, checking for loose or damaged parts, and inspecting the motor for signs of overheating.

 A well-maintained washer is less likely to develop problems and will keep your laundry room smelling fresh and clean.

-By following these ten steps, you can effectively eliminate the burning smell from your washer and prevent potential fire hazards.
+Hopefully, now you know how to eliminate the burning smell from your washer and prevent potential fire hazards.

-Remember to always prioritize safety when working on appliances, and feel free to call a professional if you need clarification on any steps or encounter issues beyond your expertise.
-Then, with some patience and elbow grease, you can restore your washer to its proper, non-fiery state and enjoy fresh, clean laundry again.
+Remember always to prioritize safety when working on appliances, and feel free to call a professional if you need clarification on any steps or encounter issues beyond your expertise.